 1. Your annual deductible

-1. Your initial coverage
+2. Your initial coverage

 How Medicare tracks your spending

-What utilization rules mean
+What do utilization rules mean

-Medicare allows insurers to apply specific rules to help contain costs and safety.
+Medicare allows insurers to apply specific rules to help contain costs and ensure safety.
 Some utilization rules you may encounter include:

 How much does Medicare Part D cost?